AkshayNG/ios-networking/README.md

 # ios-networking

-A sample project demostrating the implementation of network requests in iOS using swift with SwiftUI and NSURLSession class.
+A sample project demonstrating the implementation of network/API(REST) requests in iOS using swift with SwiftUI and NSURLSession class.